FINANCE, BUDGETS AND CASHFLOW

 2. Cash flow projection

 A cash flow projection will demonstrate to a loan officer or investor that you are a good credit risk and can pay back a loan if it’s granted.
-The three sections of a cash flow projection are:
+The four sections of a cash flow projection are:

 • Cash revenues – this is an overview of your estimated sales for a given time period.
 Be sure that you only account for cash sales you will collect and not credit.